fmagesty/quiz-show/README.md

-# trivia
+# Quiz Show

-A trivia game for playing with your friends
+A quiz game for playing with your friends or by yourself